ansonwongphbs/2017.M3.TQF-ML/Project/README.md

 Conclusion

-The best model for this project is Logistic Regression.
+The best model for this project is DecisionTree .

 Dataset description